mrpawanbishnoi/bhumia/README.md

 Today, land registration across the world is plagued by **corruption, inefficiency, paperwork, and inaccessibility** for common people.
 Middlemen and hidden processes create **legal disputes, fraudulent claims, and wasted time** for farmers, landowners, and governments.

-**Bhumia.com** aims to solve this by **building an undefeatable, fully online, government-compliant system for land, plot, and farm registration**.
+**Bhumia** aims to solve this by **building an undefeatable, fully online, government-compliant system for land, plot, and farm registration**.

 ---